-Axert works by binding with 5-HT1B/1D receptors on blood vessels in the brain.
-It narrows the blood vessels (constriction) in the brainstem.
+Almotriptan malate works by binding with 5-HT1B/1D receptors on blood vessels in the brain.
+This process narrows the blood vessels in the brainstem.
 It also reduces the inflammatory substances in the body that can trigger head pain, nausea, sensitivity to light and sound, and other migraine symptoms.1

 - Dry mouth